NIHS-DNFI/BLAST_TSN/README.md

 OG0001619	5	0	0	0	0	0	0	0	0	0	0	0	5
 ```
 ### 2. BLAST for the target species to extract target-specific sequences.
 Extract target-specific sequence from target-specific genes.
-BLAST is performed for target species to extract target-specific sequences.
-Here, blastdb name that are target species should be specified in ```-db```.
-For group-specific sequence extraction, run BLAST or later for other target species.
+BLAST is performed on target species to extract target-specific sequences.
+The blastdb names that are target species should be specified in ```-db```.
+For group-specific sequence extraction, run BLAST on other target species.

 ### 3. BLAST for the non-target species to exclude the non-specific sequences.
-BLAST is performed for non-target species to exclude non-specific sequences.
-Here, blastdb name that are non-target species should be specified in ```-db```.
+BLAST is performed on non-target species to exclude non-specific sequences.
+The blastdb names that are non-target species should be specified in ```-db```.
-Finally, extracted candidate sequences of primers are recorded in ```./primer_candidates_target_specific_final.txt```.
+Finally, the extracted primer candidate sequences are recorded in ```./primer_candidates_target_specific_final.txt```.

-### 4. Rank the genes for the most target-specific sequences designed.
+### 4. Rank genes with a large number of target-specific sequences.
-After BLAST step, genes are ranked by the number of target-specific sequences, and record in ```./result.log```.
+After the BLAST step, genes are ranked by the number of target-specific sequences, and recorded in ```./result.log```.
 ```
 ******************************